Private, In-Home Tutoring in Holbrook, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Holbrook students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Holbrook, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Holbrook Public Schools has recently been awarded a $55.7 million grant to build a brand new K-12 facility on the current site of Holbrook Junior/Senior High School.
 The district has improved to a Level 2 school based on the achievements of students on the most recent Massachusetts standardized assessment.
 Holbrook is very unique in that it gives a thorough explanation of a curriculum to the parents.
 The curriculum section of the website begins by generally defining what a “curriculum” is and how the learning objectives guide classroom teaching.
 The new standards scaffold learning so that students compound knowledge and conceptual understanding each year.